hubo1016/vlcp/doc/source/asynccore.rst

 The most principal synchronizing method in VLCP is **Event Object**/**Event Matcher**.

 **Event Objects** are instances of event classes.
-An event class is a subclass of :py:class::`vlcp.event.event.Event`.
+An event class is a subclass of :py:class:`vlcp.event.event.Event`.
 When defining an event class, the decorator :py:func:`withIndices` is used to create 0, 1 or more indices for this event class.
 When an event object is created, one value for each index must be assigned from the arguments.
 For example::